Blog Hero

 • Discomfort in the treated area

-IPL can cause burns or scarring in rare cases, but these risks are minimized when performed by an experienced and qualified provider.
+In rare cases, IPL can cause burns or scarring.
+However, these risks are significantly reduced when the procedure is performed by an experienced practitioner.

 Warm Compress